nuxt/image/docs/content/en/options.md

 ## `presets`

-Presets are collections of pre-defined configuration for your projects.
+Presets are collections of pre-defined configurations for your projects.
 Presets will help you to unify images all over your project.

 <code-group>
   <code-block label="nuxt.config.js" active>